Ages: 5 through 18 yearsTesting Time: 40 to 60 minutesAdministration: Individual

 Simultaneous – a cognitive process involving integrating separate stimuli into a single whole or group.
 The three Simultaneous subtests are: Matrices, Verbal-Spatial Relations, and Figure Memory.

-Successive – cognitive process requiring the serial ordering of things.
+Successive – a cognitive process requiring the serial ordering of things.
 The four Successive subtests are: Word Series, Sentence Repetition (ages 5-7) or Sentence Questions (ages 8-18), and Visual Digit Span.

 The CAS2 also yields six supplemental composite scores: Executive Function without Working Memory, Executive Function with Working Memory, Working Memory, Verbal Content, Nonverbal Content, and Speed/Fluency.
 A visual versus auditory comparison is also provided.